Skip to content

 6. Cloud Monitoring API Call Count Explanation

-Azure monitoring has a free tier limit on the number of API calls for some APIs (currently: query API free tier limit is 1 million calls/month, excess charges $0.01 USD/thousand calls).
+Azure monitoring has a free tier limit for some API calls (currently: query API free tier limit is 1 million calls/month, exceeding this limit costs $0.01 per 1000 calls).
 The /{resourceUri}/providers/Microsoft.Insights/metrics used by this collector is also within this limit.
-Below is a detailed explanation of the script set call count:
+The following explains the script set call count in detail:

-1. User has multiple resources and needs to collect multiple monitoring items, how to determine if the free tier limit will be exceeded:
+1. The user has multiple resources and needs to collect various monitoring items.
+Will the free tier limit be exceeded?

-This collector uses /{resourceUri}/providers/Microsoft.Insights/metrics (query resource Metrics values) one request can obtain multiple monitoring items under a certain dimension of a resource (up to 20 monitoring items with the same timeGrain, exceeding requires another request).
+This collector uses /{resourceUri}/providers/Microsoft.Insights/metrics (query resource metric values).
+One request can obtain multiple monitoring items for a resource under a certain dimension (up to 20 monitoring items with the same timeGrain, exceeding this requires another request).

-2. View the actual call count in the task execution log:
+2. Check the actual call count by viewing the task execution log:

-The collector counts the API calls for each task execution result, which can be viewed in the log, example:
+The collector counts the API calls for each task execution result, which can be viewed in the log.
+For example:

 [2023-10-24 14:31:53.203] [+6569ms] -> management.azure.com/{resourceUri}/providers/microsoft.insights/metricdefinitions: 1 time